laurabpaulsen/text_space/README.md

 - author
 - text_full

 The `text_full` column should contain the full text of the document, while the `title` and `author` columns should contain the title and author of the document respectively.
-The `title` and `author` columns are used for labeling the documents in the visualization.
+The `title` and `author` columns are used for labelling the documents in the visualisation.
 The `text_full` column is used for calculating the embeddings.
 All columns should contain strings.

 Place the dataframe in the `data` folder and name it "plotly_data.csv".
-Then you can both run `run.sh` or the `dash_app.py` script to visualize the embeddings of your own corpus.
+Then you can both run `run.sh` or the `dash_app.py` script to visualise the embeddings of your own corpus.

 ## Repository structure
 ```